-The result is rather pleasing, the i7 4770K we have here is pretty much a let down as it produces massive amount of heat – much more than its predecessor.
+The result is rather pleasing, the i7 4770K we have here is pretty much a let down as it produces a massive amount of heat – much more than its predecessor.
 The Black Edition along with the GC-Extreme thermal compound did a fine job in keeping this sizzling hot chip at a fine temperature.

-After going through the Black Edition, we have to say that it is a solid performer that is able to perform as good as some highly rated air coolers but at the same time, there’s some drawback you might want to take note:
+After going through the Black Edition, we have to say that it is a solid performer that is able to perform as good as some highly-rated air coolers but at the same time, there’s some drawback you might want to take note:

-– Dense fins and sealed side for a much focused airflow
+– Dense fins and sealed side for a much-focused airflow

 – Large heat pipes for best heat transfer

-– The included GC-Extreme is a heaven’s gift, most manufacturer will give you thermal compound which we consider as not-so-useful.
+– The included GC-Extreme is a heaven’s gift, the most manufacturer will give you thermal compound which we consider as not-so-useful.

-– Tool free installation, you can basically secure all the included nuts and screws without using any tools
+– Tool-free installation, you can basically secure all the included nuts and screws without using any tools